 Dear Editor,

 Thank you for your positive evaluation of our manuscript.
-The comments and suggestions of the associate editor and reviewers have helped us to identify key points needed revision to improve the impacto ur research can achieve.
+The comments and suggestions of the associate editor and reviewers have helped us to identify key points that needed revision to improve the impact our research can achieve.
 We have considered all comments and we have incorporated them into a revised version.
 Please find below our point-by-point responses to the comments made.
 We hope that you find this revised manuscript acceptable for publication in Journal of Ecology.
 All authors contributed to and approved this revised submission.

 Yours sincerely,